NCIP/gdc-docs/docs/Encyclopedia/pages/Mutation_Annotation_Format_TCGA.md

 -  **include** all unvalidated somatic mutation calls that overlap with a coding region or splice site

--   **exclude**  all other types of mutation calls (i.e., non-somatic calls (validated or not), unvalidated somatic calls that are not in coding region or splice sites, and dbSNP sites that are not annotated as somatic in dbSNP, COSMIC or OMIM)
+-   **exclude**  all other types of mutation calls (i.e., non-somatic calls (validated or not), unvalidated somatic calls that are not in coding region or splice sites, and dbSNP sites that are not annotated as somatic in dbSNP,COSMIC or OMIM